iTXTech/Genisys/README.md

 ### Downloads
 You can get a prebuilt phar from [GitLab](https://gitlab.com/itxtech/genisys/pipelines?scope=branches).

+**The master branch is the only officially supported branch.**
+_All other branches are in testing and will contain errors and issues not present in the latest master release._

 ### Installation
 Installation instructions can be found in the [wiki](https://github.com/iTXTech/Genisys/wiki).